Iraqi armed group vows more attacks on ‘American occupation’

 Civilian contractor killed, nine wounded including Americans in major rocket strike on US-led coalition base in Erbil.

-A volley of rockets targeting an US airbase in Iraq’s Kurdistan region killed a foreign civilian contractor and wounded nine others including Americans in the worst attack in a year on the US-led military coalition.
+A volley of rockets targeting a US airbase in Iraq’s Kurdish region killed a foreign civilian contractor and wounded nine others including Americans in the worst attack in a year on the US-led military coalition.

 The rockets were launched late on Monday from an area south of the main city Erbil near the border with Kirkuk province and also fell on some residential areas close to the airport, officials said on condition of anonymity.

 The barrage was the first time in nearly two months that Western military or diplomatic installations were targeted in Iraq after a string of similar incidents last year.

 The rare attack on Erbil was claimed by a little known Shia group calling itself Awliyaa al-Dam, or Guardians of Blood.